 At RapidAPI (2021), first there was a UI/UX design and only then a Roadmap was made for it.
 It was for version 2.0 of the API Consumption Tracking dashboards.
 The designer and PM have invested weeks of effort into it.
 Finalizing every thought and every Detail.

-When it was handed over to us at the Monetization team (R&D), the hand-off was made of about 40 Zeplin screenshots.
-Each one had every little Detail a developer needs in order to code it.
+When it was handed over to us at the Monetization R&D team, the hand-off was made of about 40 Zeplin screenshots.
+Each one had every little Detail a developer needed in order to code it.
 As it should.